-Standard Rationale and elaboration C39 Making inclusion decisions Mandatory Use (at least) two people working independently to determine whether each study meets the eligibility criteria, and define in advance the process for resolving disagreements.
+Standard Rationale and elaboration C39 Making inclusion decisions Mandatory indepe study define t least) two people working endently to determine whether each meets the eligibility criteria, and in advance the process for ng disagreements.
 Duplicating the study selection process reduces both the risk of making mistakes and the possibility that selection is influenced by a single person's biases.
 The inclusion decisions should be based on the full texts of potentially eligible studies when possible, usually after an initial screen of titles and abstracts.
 It is desirable, but not Mandatory, that two people undertake this initial screening, working independently.
-See Handbook 7.2.4 C40 Excluding studies without useable data Mandatory Include studies in the review irrespective of whether measured outcome data are reported in a 'usable' way.
+See Handbook 7.2.4 C40 Excluding studies without useable data Mandatory of whe e studies in the review irrespective ether measured outcome data are ed in a 'usable' way.
 Systematic reviews typically should seek to include all relevant participants who have been included in eligible study designs of the relevant interventions and had the outcomes of interest measured.
 Reviews must not exclude studies solely on the basis of reporting of the outcome data, since this may introduce bias due to selective outcome reporting.
-While such studies cannot be included in meta- analyses, the implications of their omission should be considered.
+While such studies cannot be included in meta-analyses, the implications of their omission should be considered.
 Note that studies may legitimately be excluded because outcomes were not measured .
 Furthermore, issues may be different for adverse effects outcomes, since the pool of studies may be much larger and it can be difficult to assess whether such outcomes were measured.
-See Handbook 5.4.1 studies.
+See Handbook 5.4.1 C41 Documenting decisions about records identified Mandatory sufficie flow cl nent the selection process in ent detail to complete a PRISMA nart and a table of 'Characteristics uded studies'.
+A PRISMA flow chart and a table of 'Characteristics of excluded studies' will need to be completed in the final review.
+Decisions should therefore be documented for all records identified by the search.
+Numbers of records are sufficient for exclusions based on initial screening of titles and abstracts.
+Broad categorizations are sufficient for records classed as potentially eligible during an initial screen.
+Studies listed in the table of 'Characteristics of excluded studies' should be those which a user might reasonably expect to find in the review.
+At least one explicit reason for their exclusion must be documented.
+Authors will need to decide for each review when to map records to studies (if multiple records refer to one study).
+Lists of included and excluded studies must be based on studies rather than records.
+See Handbook 6.6.1, 11.2.1 C42 Collating multiple reports Mandatory study, e multiple reports of the same so that each study rather than each is the unit of interest in the review.
+It is wrong to consider multiple reports of the same study as if they are multiple studies.
 Secondary reports of a study should not be discarded, however, since they may contain valuable information about the design and conduct.
 Review authors must choose and justify which report to use as a source for study results.
-See Handbook 7.2.1, 7.2.2, 7.6.4 is the unit of interest in the review.
+See Handbook 7.2.1, 7.2.2, 7.6.4